Domestic Violence and Child Custody

 What type of visitation or time is appropriate in cases of domestic violence?

 In child custody cases with domestic violence factors, a court may order supervised time.
 Supervised time can be at a family members house or, in some cases, at a contact centre.

 Mediation and family violence

 For a couple to seek court orders for parenting, they must attend compulsory mediation.
 If family violence is an issue, a parent can ask the court to waive this requirement.

-What parenting orders can a court make in cases of family violence
+What parenting orders can a court make in cases with a domestic violence order?

-If state orders are already in place, for example, a domestic violence order, then the court must be informed, and any parenting orders must be consistent with the state order s60cG.
+Firstly, the parties must inform the family court of any domestic violence orders.
+Any parenting orders made by the family court must be consistent with the state order s60cG.
 Additionally, the court must not expose parties to an unacceptable risk of family violence.

-If violence is being alleged as an issue, a parent can ask for an urgent hearing date and they may also dispense with any need to obtain an S60I certificate
+If violence is being alleged as an issue.
+In that case, a parent can ask for an urgent hearing date, and they may also dispense with any need to obtain an S60I certificate.

-Family violence is common and if you are or know anyone that may be under threat you should contact your local law enforcement authority or ring a domestic violence hotline such as white ribbon (1800 737 732 ).
-If you believe you are under immediate threat please call 000.
+If you are under threat, you should contact your local law enforcement authority or ring a domestic violence hotline such as White Ribbon (1800 737 732 ).
+If you believe you are under immediate threat, please call 000.

-In summary, it depends on each individual’s situation and there is no cookie cutter answer as to how family violence will affect child custody.
-The specific details of the violence, the factors in the Family Law Act and previous cases will all form part of the judge’s decisions as to how much or how little custody should be awarded to a parent.
+In summary, it depends on each individual’s situation.
+There is no cookie-cutter answer as to how family violence will affect child custody.
+The specific details of the violence, the factors in the Family Law Act, and previous cases will all form part of the judge’s decisions as to how much or how little custody they should award to a parent